gdglisbon/2016DevFestLisbon/data/posts/2015-10-24-devfest-ua-summary.markdown

 **These two days were full of discoveries and records:**

-* The biggest amount of visitors of all annual Ukrainian devfests - 500+ visitors.
+* The biggest amount of visitors of all annual Portuguese devfests - 500+ visitors.
 * 3 parallel tracks of Android, Web and Cloud technologies and also community hub.
 * 40 sessions.
 No marketing - just technical hardcore!
 * The widest geography of our [speakers](https://devfest.gdg.org.ua/#!/speakers) (most of them are [GDE](https://developers.google.com/experts/)) - Switzerland, Czech Republic, UK, France, Turkey, Poland, Brasil, Ukraine.